Aman-Jangid/manabiko/README.md

 - Node.js (v18 or later)
 - npm or yarn
-- Docker & Docker Compose
+- Docker & Docker Compose (for local development)

 ### 💻 Installation